yus8yus8/java-design-patterns/bulkhead/README.md

   private final long timeout;

   /**
-   * Creates a bulkhead with the max number of concurrent calls and timeout value.
+   * Creates a bulkhead with the max number of concurrent calls and a timeout value.
    *
    * @param maxConcurrentCalls the max number of concurrent calls the bulkhead allows.
-   * @param timeout the timeout value a call should wait.
+   * @param timeout the timeout value a call should wait when the bulkhead is full.
    */
   public SemaphoreBulkhead(final int maxConcurrentCalls, final long timeout) {
     this.timeout = timeout;